 The changes in data set the pattern of changes in actions, setting trends for adopting measures to make early corrections.
 Adapting, based on evidence arising out of social learning, worked well in developing a response strategy in dealing with disease outbreaks like Ebola, Smallpox, and most recently Covid-19.

 2. Hypothetical Stress Testing

-A rigorous and the most systematic approach to deal with Covid-19 has developed by the Boston Consulting Group.
-The study uses the military approaches to strategic learning, guides firms to establish a model of “anticipation, intelligence, and response”.
-The different response scenarios are used to streamline plans for the decision making process to deal with uncertainties.
+The Boston Consulting Group has developed the most systematic approach to dealing with Covid-19.
+The study uses the military approaches to strategic learning, and guides firms to establish a model of “anticipation, intelligence, and response”.
+The different response scenarios are used to streamline plans for the decision-making process to deal with uncertainties.

 3. Deliberative Decision Making